JeevesTakesOver/Railtrack/README.rst

 https://github.com/JeevesTakesOver/menagerie

-Each branch in the repository above represents a virtual network, with a different addressing space.

 Workflow
 ========

-The expected workflow is that any team member can add new team members or services to the virtual network by commiting the tinc public keys of the tinc clients to the github repository and submit a pull request.
+The expected workflow is that any team member can add new team members or services to the virtual network by commiting the tinc public keys of the tinc clients to the `github repository <https://github.com/JeevesTakesOver/menagerie>`_ and submit a pull request.
 This PR is peer reviewed and once approved, brings the new service online on the virtual network.
 This workflow allows for teams to self-service themselves, adding new hosts or